×

 Enter numbers separated by comma [example1], space [example2] or line break [example3]:

-If your text contains other extraneous content, you can use our Number Extractor to extract numbers before calculation.
+If your text has non-numeric content, use our Number Extractor for cleaner calculations.

 About Outlier Calculator